cabforum/servercert/docs/BR.md

 #### 4.3.1.2 Linting of to-be-signed Certificate content

-Due to the complexity involved in implementing the Certificate Profiles defined by these Requirements, it is considered best practice for the CA to implement a Linting process to test the technical conformity of each to-be-signed artifact prior to signing it.
+Due to the complexity involved in implementing Certificate Profiles that conform to these Requirements, it is considered best practice for the CA to implement a Linting process to test the technical conformity of each to-be-signed artifact prior to signing it.
 When a Precertificate has undergone Linting, it is not necessary for the corresponding to-be-signed Certificate to also undergo Linting, provided that the CA has a technical control to verify that the to-be-signed Certificate corresponds to the to-be-signed Precertificate in the manner described by RFC 6962, Section 3.2.
 Effective 2024-09-15, the CA SHOULD implement such a Linting process.
 Effective 2025-03-15, the CA SHALL implement such a Linting process.